UNINETTSigma2/documentation/jobs/job_types/saga_job_types.md

 Can be combined with `--qos=devel` to get higher priority but maximum wall time (2h) and resource limits of _devel_ apply.

-Please note that a lot of the ordinary software will work on the *hugemem* nodes, but not all, due to the different cpu type.
-If you encounter any software-related issues - we are happy to help you at support@nris.no.
+Please note that not all of the ordinary software modules will work on the *hugemem* nodes, due to the different cpu type.
+If you encounter any software-related issues, we are happy to help you at support@nris.no.
+As an alternative, you can use the NESSI or [EESSI](https://www.eessi.io/docs/) modules.
+These have been built to support the cpus on the hugemem nodes.
+To activate the modules, do `source /cvmfs/pilot.nessi.no/versions/2023.06/init/bash` (NESSI) or `source /cvmfs/software.eessi.io/versions/2023.06/init/bash` (EESSI) before you load modules.

 (job_type_saga_accel)=